VESTRY AND CHAPTER

-The Vestry meets after worship on the third Sunday of the month.
-Each meeting contains presentations about and discussion of various areas of parish life, and is attended by staff and clergy.
+The Vestry meets after worship once a month.
+Each meeting contains presentations about and discussion of various areas of parish life.
 Visitors are welcome to attend any meeting, except when the Vestry is in executive session.

 To communicate with the Vestry, you may contact any member individually by phone or in person.

-We will link a PDF copy of the agenda for the annual meeting to be held on Sunday, 5 here when it is available.
+Prior to our parish meetings we will link the agenda here when it is available.
 Another parish meeting takes place in January.
 The purpose of the meeting is to review the annual budget.
-A PDF of the agenda of the January 30, 2022, meeting will be available here.
+Here is a copy of the agenda of the January 30, 2022, meeting.